MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 ## <a name="update_155"></a> Bug fixes in Visual Studio 2017 version 15.5
 ### Partial Ordering Change

-The compiler now correctly rejects the following code and gives the correct error message.
+The compiler now correctly rejects the following code and gives the correct error message:

 ```cpp